GrayJack/coreutils/CONTRIBUTING.md

 ### Rust Styleguide
 * Don't use nightly only features.
-* The code must be formatted with default `rustfmt`.
+* The code must be formatted with this repository `rustfmt` configuration `rustfmt.toml`.
 * Documentation should always be included when needed, for both functions, methods, modules, etc.
 * Tests should always be included/updated with your changes.
 * Always comment what you're doing if it's not obvious, should be before the code that need explaining.